Raptus/raptus.article.accordion/README.rst

 Introduction
 ============

-raptus.article.accordeon provides an accordeon listing for Articles.
+raptus.article.accordion provides an accordion listing for Articles.

 The following features for raptus.article are provided by this package:

 Components
 ----------
-    * Accordeon
+    * Accordion

 Dependencies
 ------------